curran/d3-rosetta/README.md

 This pattern is similar to React's `useEffect` hook and is essential for managing resources and external interactions within a declarative rendering environment.

+**`sideEffect.cleanup()`**

+The `sideEffect` function also has a `cleanup` method attached to it.
+Calling `sideEffect.cleanup()` will execute the cleanup functions for all side effects managed by this instance and remove their state from the `node`.
+This is useful for cleaning up all subscriptions or other resources when a component is unmounted.
+After calling this, subsequent renders will re-initialize the side effects from scratch.

 #### Example:

 ```javascript